kenvb/badusblab/README.md

 ## Store credentials to send data to pastebin
 logindata.ps1

-## Get the api userkey to be able to save private pastebins
+## Get the pastebin api userkey with Powershell to be able to save private pastebins

 get-apiuserkey.ps1

 ## Setting up some exercises to "exfiltrate some important data"